 Together, Harford and Friedman offer a number of solutions to help us survive and adapt to the Supernova.
 It should be noted that both are quite positive about the future, giving lots of examples of successful organizations and approaches to deal with complexity.
 Its certainly not easy, and there are no ‘silver bullets’, but it is certainly possible to survive in the Supernova and even use its energy to grow.

 The age of the top-down organized company is rapidly coming to an end

 The core of the solutions seems to lie in empowering people to use local knowledge to make decisions.
-Harford makes a strong case for ‘Mission command’-based approaches to organizing work, which fits closely with Friedmans focus on forming small, diverse communities.
+Harford makes a strong case for purpose-based approaches to organizing work, which fits closely with Friedmans focus on forming small, diverse communities.
 Instead of making decisions at the top, and pushing orders down, the ‘top’ should concern itself only with overall, high-level strategy.
 The decisions needed to get there should be made by the people doing the work, in full confidence that they are trusted to do the right thing.
 A consequence of this is that organizations need to find vastly different ways to organize work, instead of just a few cosmetic changes.
 The age of the top-down organized company is rapidly coming to an end, as noted by Aaron Dignan from The Ready.
-Furthermore, we need to find ways of working that allow organizations to survive, and even thrive, on complexity.
-Scrum is one example of such a process.
-With its focus on iterative development done by small, self-steering Scrum Teams, and in close collaboration with customers and users, it offers one way to gain power from the Supernova.
+We need need to find ways of working that allow organizations to survive, and even thrive, on complexity.

 Thanks to Dave West from Scrum.org for pointing me to this book.
 Check out this excellent keynote for his take.